LaxarJS/laxar/docs/manuals/upgrade_guide.md

    - _NPM_ to obtain front end artifacts as well as build-time dependencies
    - _webpack_ and its loaders (especially the `laxar-loader`) to load and bundle artifacts

-This saves us a lot of work maintaining grunt plugins: laxar-tooling and laxar-loader are much smaller then grunt-laxar.
+This saves us a lot of work maintaining grunt plugins: laxar-tooling and laxar-loader are much smaller than grunt-laxar.
 It also makes custom build setups much simpler, as it unlocks the full array of [webpack plugins](https://github.com/webpack/docs/wiki/list-of-plugins) for loading widgets, controls and their assets.
 Where needed, it is of course still possible